 - You can start feeding it to your chickens right away, but it won’t become truly fermented until you start to see bubbles – usually 3 – 4 days.

 - Add more water and feed every few times you take some out to maintain your ferment.
 As long as the grains are covered in water.
-Doing this you can keep the fermented feed going forever.
+By doing this you can keep the fermented feed going forever.

 Properly fermented feed actually smells pretty good — fruity and tart, like yogurt.
 That sour smell indicates the presence of lactic acid.